gocodebox/lifterlms-tests/README.md

 LifterLMS Tests
 ===============

-LifterLMS Tests is a project to help bootstrap automated testsing in LifterLMS projects.
+LifterLMS Tests is a project to help bootstrap automated testing in LifterLMS projects.

 ## Installation